kaidez/kaidez.com/_drafts/remove-files-from-github.md

 <img src="/img/octocat.png" class="post-pic" /> I'm assuming a few things:

-*   that you have a Git repo on your computer and it's been uploaded to GitHub.
+*   that you know how to create a Git repo on your computer how to upload its changes to a remote GitHub repo.
 *   that you know how to access this repo from the Terminal.
 *   that you know the three Git line commands that work together to upload your code to GitHub: `git add`, `git commit` and `git push`.